 Dr. Doris Ravotas, coordinator of the interdisciplinary health services program, and Chris Trudeau, professor of law at WMU Thomas M. Cooley Law School, presented on health literacy and tips for implementing health literacy initiatives.

-Read our SUMMER 2018 NEWSLETTER, featuring:
+Read our FALL 2018 NEWSLETTER, featuring:

-- CHHS Immersion day for Van Buren CTC students
+- CHHS Immersion day

 - Upcoming conferences